easybuilders/easybuild/docs/Concepts_and_Terminology.rst

 either obtained from the provided specification files or set to reasonable default values.
 See :ref:`easyconfig_files`.

 ..
-XXX - UPDATE BY VERSION
+XXX - UPDATE BY VERSION FIXME

 In EasyBuild version |version| the framework source code consists of about 19000 lines of code, organized across about 125 Python modules in roughly a dozen Python package directories,